github/codeql/docs/codeql/codeql-workshops/README.md

 # Introduction
-This repository contains material for teaching/learning CodeQL.
+This directory contains material for teaching/learning CodeQL.
 It supplements the more general introductory material and the reference material by presenting full solutions for specific problems.